Leproplaca chrysodeta: Habitat and distribution

 This lichen typically inhabits limestone cliffs and similar dry, shaded environments with calcareous stones.
 It often grows over mosses and can also be found on the mortar of walls if they are not in direct sunlight.
 Leproplaca chrysodeta is widely distributed across the British Isles, throughout many regions in Europe, as well as in the Middle East and New Zealand, where it is a common species.
+In Nepal, the lichen has been reported from 3,300 to 4,850 m elevation in a compilation of published records; this reported range extends above the tree line used in the study.

+Clifford Wetmore reported that earlier North American records of this lichen had apparently been based on misidentified material of Caloplaca citrina (now Flavoplaca citrina), but confirmed the presence of the species in North America from collections in Ontario, Arizona, Kentucky, and Michigan.
+In that region it was found in humid, shaded situations on bryophytes and calcareous rock, including under rock overhangs, and was considered rare.
+Flavoplaca citrina differs in its darker, browner thallus and its preference for moist, shaded calcareous habitats rather than exposed sites.